Tests we carry out on donated blood

 Any blood donation that reacts in our initial tests will not be used.
 Further tests are carried out to confirm whether the result indicates a true infection.

 Any blood sample can give a reaction in laboratory screening tests, which on further testing proves to be non-specific.
 Non-specific reactivity can be found in all biological tests.

 Whenever we obtain a reactive screen result we carry out additional testing to determine whether the reactivity is non-specific or true reactivity due to infection.

 Non-specific reactivity is of absolutely no significance for the health of the donor, but unfortunately may affect the eligibility of some individuals to donate: if blood samples show such reactivity it may not be possible to use the blood.
+Even if you’ve given blood before without any issues, we can sometimes see unusual results in our tests.
 If this happens to you, you will be informed.